klieret/sunburst/README.md

 For more information about recent changes, see the [changelog](https://sunburst.readthedocs.io/en/latest/changelog.html).

+* The 2.0 version will have a different API without the `Path` class
 * Before the first release to pypi, this package was called `hpie`.
   * There have since bean many non-backwards compatible changes to the API: Most importantly, the `HPie` class is now `SunburstPlot` and the package is called `sunburst`
   * To get the old version back, check out the `old-hpie` branch.
 It will however not be maintained any longer.